 We included control parameters in the model, so that students could set the relative density of the altruistic and selfish populations.
 The clear outcome of this initial model is that the fitness of the selfish agents is higher than the fitness of the altruistic agents.
-Depending on the relative population densities, after about two-hundred generations, all of the altruistic agents are extinct; the upper bound on this time, starting with almost no selfish agents, is about five-hundred generations before the altruists are extinct.
-The outcome of this model fits well with standard adaptationist expectations of evolutionary theory (Hamilton, Williams, 1992) and sociobiology.
+Independent of the initial population densities, after on average two-hundred generations, all of the altruistic agents are extinct; the upper bound on this time, starting with almost no selfish agents, is about five-hundred generations before the altruists are extinct.
+The outcome of this model fits well with standard adaptationist accounts of evolutionary theory (Hamilton, 1964; Williams, 1992).

-Figure 1a below is the control interface for the StarLogoT Altruism-Model 1.
-Figure 1b shows the model when it starts running.
+Figure 2a below is the control interface for the StarLogoT Altruism-Model 1.
+Figure 2b shows the model when it starts running.
 The pink agents are altruistic and the green are selfish.
-Figure 1c shows the model after it has run for about 100 generations (about thirty seconds running on a typical project iMac computer).
+Figure 2c shows the model after it has run for about 100 generations (about thirty seconds running on a typical project computer at the time, but about one second on a typical current personal computer).